Accreditation

 College accreditation is a guarantee that a college or program meets certain principles and provides quality education.

 The Emergency Management Services Program at Red Rocks Community College is approved by the Colorado Department of Public Health and Environment.
-The Firefighter I Academy is approved through the Colorado Division of Fire Safety, and the Law Enforcement Academy is approved by the Colorado Peace Officers Standards and Training Board (POST).
+The Fire Academy is approved through the Colorado Division of Fire Safety, and the Law Enforcement Academy is approved by the Colorado Peace Officers Standards and Training Board (POST).

 The Red Rocks Community College Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of MAERB.